LLNL/Abmarl/docs/src/gridworld.rst

 Abmarl provides a GridWorld Simulation Framework for setting up grid-based Agent Based Simulations, which can be connected to Reinforcement Learning algorithms through Abmarl's :ref:`AgentBasedSimulation <abs>` interface.
-The GridWorld Simulation Framework is a `grey box`: we assume users have working knowledge of Python and object-oriented programming.
+The GridWorld Simulation Framework is a `gray box`: we assume users have working knowledge of Python and object-oriented programming.
 Using the :ref:`built in features <gridworld_built_in_features>` requires minimal knowledge, but extending them and creating new features requires more knowledge.